Kalmat/PyWinCtl/README.md

       "rect":       Rect struct of the menu item.
 (Windows: It is relative to window position, so it won't likely change if window is moved or resized)
-      "item_info":  [Optional] Python dictionary (macOS) / MENUITEMINFO struct (Windows) "shortcut":   shortcut to menu item, if any (macOS: only if item_info is included) "entries":    sub-items within the sub-menu (if any)
+      "item_info":  [Optional] Python dictionary (macOS) / MENUITEMINFO struct (Windows) "shortcut":   shortcut to menu item, if any (macOS: only if item_info is included) "entries":    sub-items within the sub-menu (or not present otherwise) these sub-items will have this very same format, in a nested struct.

 Functions included in this subclass: